NCBI-Hackathons/PYRAMMID/README.md

 # PYRAMMID
-A Simple to Use Pharmacomicrobiomics Pipeline to Predict Microbiome-drug Interaction
+PYRAMMID (PRedict Metagenome Medication Interaction) is a simple pipleine to predict metagenome medication Interaction.